I have devoted my career to protecting consumers since 2008, right at the start of the Great Recession.

 In the last 60 days, I have filed two complaints with the New Jersey Division of Consumer Affairs about these predatory companies, and I am preparing four more complaints as I type this.

 I filed a complaint against Financial Services for America, Neal Vanderpoel, IV, Eileen Vanderpoel and Ryan Vanderpoel.
-You can read the document here if you would like to dive into this on your own.

 There is far more information in these Complaints than you can readily absorb, but I am providing you access so that you can see the effort that we have invested in protecting the public from these predators.